DigitalHERMES/rhizo-hf-connector/README.md

-# Rhizo-connector
+# Rhizo-HF-connector

-  Rhizo-connector is a file exchange solution for HF trx.
+  Rhizo-HF-connector is a file exchange solution compatible with different HF modems.

-  Currently, rhizo-connector sends messages which are placed inside an input directory, and writes messages to an output directory, using a HF TNC as channel.
+  Currently, Rhizo-HF-connector sends messages which are placed inside an input directory, and writes received messages to an output directory, using a HF modem as channel.

-  Planned support for the following modems: VARA, Ardop and D-Star TNCs.
+  Planned support for the following modems: VARA, Ardop and D-Star (DV low speed data).

 ## Usage